The Bankrate promise

 Can you use student loans for living expenses?

-If you live on campus, your student loans can help cover the costs of room and board, whether it’s a dorm room or an on-campus apartment.
+If you live on campus, your student loans can help cover living expenses up to your school’s cost of attendance (COA).
 You can also use the funds to pay for living expenses off campus, including:

 - Transportation (gas, parking fees, bus fare, etc.)